SimranAnand1/SimranAnand1/README.md

 - 📫 To know more about me:  **https://simrananand112.wixsite.com/website** or **[https://www.linkedin.com/in/simran-anand-157a821a5](https://www.linkedin.com/in/simran-anand-157a821a5)**
 - 🔸 Email:  simrananand112@gmail.com

 - ⚡ Personality fact :  **Persistent, amicable and logophile!
-As an altruistic person I like helping people for motivation and advice.
+A people person and I like helping people for motivation and advice.
 An effective communicator with strong analytical and interpersonal skills!**
 - ⭐ **Some of my blogs are below!** https://link.medium.com/Y6yXUW2K9eb
 https://link.medium.com/R6kVxl54lhb